uwacyber/cits1003/cits1003-labs/lab-5-threats-social-engineering.md

 Which of the following is NOT the tip the University IT provides in mitigating cyber scams?&#x20;

 1. Never respond to requests for personal information via email.&#x20;
-2. If you answer a phone call and you’re suspicious, hang up immediately. &#x20;
+2. If you answer a phone call and you're suspicious, hang up immediately. &#x20;
-3. Enable Multi-Factor Authentication and do not share passwords. &#x20;
+3. Do not reply, click on links or images, or open any attachments. &#x20;
-4. Check the list of recipients of the email, as phishing attempts often will try and target a large number of people.
+4. Reply to the sender by providing information as requested.

 {% hint style="info" %}
 Submit the correct option as your flag (e.g., CITS1003{1} if option 1 is the correct answer).